FSoft-AI4Code/Dopamin/README.md

 ```python
 python training/autorun.py --output_dir ./models/Dopamin_post_training --post_training
 ```
+You can download the post-trained model at https://huggingface.co/Fsoft-AIC/dopamin-post-training

 ### Training Dopamin for each category
 1. Training model with validation set to obtain the best checkpoint step